William Loring (judge): Judicial career

 On August 30, 1899, Governor Roger Wolcott nominated Loring to a seat on the Massachusetts Supreme Judicial Court vacated by the elevation of Oliver Wendell Holmes Jr. to chief justice.
 Loring's nomination was confirmed by the Massachusetts Senate on September 11, 1899.
 He remained on the court until 1919, stepping down from the bench a week after the twentieth anniversary of his assumption of that office.

 Loring remained involved with Harvard College during and after his tenure on the court.
 In 1901, the institution awarded Loring an honorary LL.D., and from 1902 to 1911, he sat on the board of overseers of Harvard College.
 After leaving the court, he lectured at Harvard Law School on the practice of the law, from 1921 to 1929.
 In addition, Loring served as the first chair of the Judicial Council of Massachusetts, from 1924 to 1926.

 Personal life

+Loring's paternal grandfather was Charles Greely Loring, a Boston-based lawyer.
+His older sister was Katharine Peabody Loring, a noted educator.

-In 1883, he married Susan Mason Lawrence, who died in 1923.
+In 1883, Loring married Susan Mason Lawrence, who died in 1923.
 They had no children.